tfmart/LottieUI/README.md

 - Define the background behavior of the animation with `.backgroundBehavior(_ backgroundBehavior)`
 - Set the value provider for a specific keypath of the animation with `.valueProvider(_ valueProvider: keypath:)`

-For more information check the included documentation in each public component and modifier
+For more information check the included documentation in each public component and modifiers